Ogoa/alx-low_level_programming/0x00-hello_world/README.md

 Task 5.
 This C program prints a string using the "printf()" function.

+6-size.c
+Task 6.
+This C program prints the size of various types on the computer it is compiled and run on.

 100-intel
 Task 7.
 This script generates the assembly code of a C file, in Intel syntax, and saves it in an output file that has a similar name to the C file albeit having a ".s" extension.